The Taxi Incident

 Very easy to see with a taxi ride.

 But how many areas exist in a business where it’s not as easy to see?
-The irony, of course, is that the driver not only knows the map better than the CEO—they have a navigation system and know how to use it.
+The irony, of course, is that the driver not only knows the map better than the CEO, they also have a GPS and know how to use it.

 Now, what about your business?
 Are there places where you might give too specific guidance rather than simply telling the team where you’re headed?